mytrannn22/Airbnb-listings-analysis-5-asian-cities/README.md

 For example, **Japan** enforced new rules in 2018 requiring Airbnbs be registered with the government and limited short-term rentals to 180 days per year.
 A few months after that, nearly 80% of Japan's Airbnbs (unregistered properties) were removed (originally at more than 62,000 has dropped to 13,800 after 3 months accross the country) ([3](https://www.travelweekly-asia.com/Destination-Travel/Japan-s-unregistered-rentals-get-the-boot)).
 Each property that is showing up today is playing by the rules.
 In **Singapore**, there are currently no licensing requirements for Airbnb properties, however, property rentals must be at least 3 months long (for private properties) or 6 months long (for public properties - HDB).
 HDB flats also cannot be rented out to tourists ([4](https://singaporelegaladvice.com/law-articles/is-airbnb-illegal-singapore)).

 Within this context, this project aims to provide broad audiences with the latest big pictures of Airbnb listings *(Data dated Jun 2023)* in some famous tourist-attracted cities in Asia including **Bangkok, Tokyo, Taipei, Hongkong** and **Singapore**.
-The project will anwser some questions such as: *How many listings and hosts are there is these cities?
-How many listings does each host have?
-Which listings type is more popular?
+The project will anwser some questions such as:
+1. *How many listings and hosts are there in each city?
 Single-listings or multi-listings?
+How many listings does each host have?*
-Short-term or Long-term?
-What types of room are listed?
-How do the prices differ? etc.*
+2. *What types of room are listed?
+Which one is the most popular?*
+3. *Which rental term is more popular?
+Short-term or Long-term?*
+4. *How do the prices differ between room types and cities?*

 ### 2. Dataset